PaddlePaddle/PaddleHub/README_en.md

 ## Features
-- **【Abundant pre-trained models】**: 180+ pre-trained models covering the four major categories of CV, NLP, Audio, and Video, all open source downloads, and can be run offline.
+- **【Abundant Pre-trained Models】**: 180+ pre-trained models covering the four major categories of CV, NLP, Audio, and Video, all open source downloads, and can be run offline.
-- **【Quick model prediction】**: Model calls can be realized through a one-line command line or a minimalist Python API to quickly experience the model effect.
+- **【Quick Model Prediction】**: Model calls can be realized through a one-line command line or a minimalist Python API to quickly experience the model effect.
-- **【Model to Servicing】**: A one-line command to build deep learning model API service deployment capabilities.
+- **【Model As Service】**: A one-line command to build deep learning model API service deployment capabilities.
-- **【Ten lines of code for transfer-learning】**: Ten lines of code complete the transfer-learning task of image classification and text classification
+- **【Ten Lines of Code for Transfer Learning】**: Ten lines of code complete the transfer-learning task of image classification and text classification
-- **【PIP installation is convenient】**: Support PIP quick installation and use
+- **【PIP installation 】**: Support PIP quick installation and use
-- **【Cross-platform compatibility】**: Can run on Linux, Windows, MacOS and other operating systems
+- **【Cross-platform Compatibility】**: Can run on Linux, Windows, MacOS and other operating systems

-## Show results
+## Visualization
 ### Text recognition
 - Contains ultra-lightweight Chinese and English OCR models, high-precision Chinese and English, multilingual German, French, Japanese, Korean OCR recognition.
 <div align="center">